Performant-Labs/atk_demo/README.md

-## Automated Testing Kit Demoonstration Recipe
+## Automated Testing Kit Demonstration Recipe
 Create a demonstration Drupal site with Automated Testing Kit (ATK) for demonstration purposes.

 This recipe is designed to: